Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Shove**

-    When you hit a creature with an Unarmed Strike as part of the Attack Action on your turn, you can deal damage to the target and also push it 5 feet away.
+    When you hit a creature with an Unarmed Strike as part of the :d20-attack:**Attack Action** on your turn, you can deal damage to the target and also push it 5 feet away.
 You can use this benefit only once per turn.

 - **Furniture as Weapons**

     You can wield furniture as a Weapon, using the rules of the Greatclub for Small or Medium furniture and the rules of the Club for Tiny furniture

----

-#### Theologian
+### Theologian
 *1st-level Feat*

 **Prerequisites:** Wisdom or Intelligence 13+, or Religion profiency